thescouser89/build-finder/README.md

 ```
 $ make shell
-# java -jar target/koji-build-finder-<version>-jar-with-dependencies.jar
+# java -jar target/build-finder-<version>.jar
 ```

 where `<version>` should be replaced with the current version of the software.

 ## Getting Started

-On the first run, Koji Build Finder will write a starter configuration file.
-You may optionally edit this file by hand, but you do not need to create it ahead of time as Koji Build Finder will create a default configuration file if none exists.
+On the first run, Build Finder will write a starter configuration file.
+You may optionally edit this file by hand, but you do not need to create it ahead of time as Build Finder will create a default configuration file if none exists.

 ### Configuration file format